LiQgroup/DRM/README.md

 ```
 5. A toy example for the function “dist2simi”

-The function “dist2simi” transform a distance matrix to a similarity matrix.
+The function “dist2simi” transforms a distance matrix to a similarity matrix.
 Here is a toy example.

 ```
 library(MASS)